 If you're trying to make this long drive from San Diego in a single day, you need to get to LA as quickly as you can.
-Most online mapping sites will route you through Los Angeles on I-5, but in my experience, that freeway can be more than frustratingly jammed up, adding more than an hour to your trip, even when it isn't rush hour.
+Most online mapping sites will route you through Los Angeles on Interstate Highway 5, but in my experience, that freeway can be more than frustratingly jammed up, adding more than an hour to your trip, even when it isn't rush hour.

-Instead, try this route: take I-15 north from San Diego, then use I-210 west to connect back to I-5 north, avoiding the busiest areas.
+Instead, try this route: take Interstate Highway 15 north from San Diego, then use Interstate Highway 210 west to connect back to the I-5 north, avoiding the busiest areas.

 Traffic jams can happen anytime on any road, so it's best to check the current traffic situation before you set out to be sure it's the optimum route at that time.
 If you don't have a mobile device that provides traffic info, Los Angeles radio station KNX 1070 has frequent traffic updates.

-After you connect with I-5, you'll drive north on it for about 280 miles, then take I-580 and I-80 west to San Francisco, crossing the San Francisco Bay Bridge (which charges a toll).
+After you connect with I-5, you'll drive north on it for about 280 miles, then take Interstate Highway 580 and Interstate Highway 80 west to San Francisco, crossing the San Francisco Bay Bridge (which charges a toll).